samuelfullerthomas/contour/README.md

 ## Getting Started
 Clone the repo, cd into it, then run `make bootstrap`

-Jump into Contour and edit in your api key and array.
+Jump into contour.js and edit in your api key and array.

 You can get an api key [here](https://developers.google.com/maps/documentation/geocoding/get-api-key).